 - For a detailed explanation of the 2016 FESR, click here for the 2016 calculation guide.

 On July 14, GaDOE and GOSA released the first Financial Efficiency Star Ratings (FESR).
 A downloadable file of all districts' 2015 ratings can be found at the bottom of this page.
-For an analysis of the 2015 FESR, click here to read GOSA's e-bulletin.
+For an analysis of the 2015 FESR, click here to read GOSA's education update.
 For a detailed explanation of the 2015 FESR, click here for the 2015 calculation guide.